Oil3/Quicklook-Netron/README.md

 >Replace the older app with the newer app.
 MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.

-Works on all macOSX versions (Monterey to latest Sequoia) and all Silicon or Intel mac architectures.
+Works on all macOSX versions (Ventura to latest Sequoia) and all Silicon or Intel mac architectures.

 [[Direct download (1.0 Universal Binary)](https://github.com/Oil3/Quicklook-Netron/releases/download/quicklook-netron-1.0/QLnetron.1.0.-.Universal.Binary.zip)